Perhaps you’re thinking about getting life coach training, but you’re plagued with doubts. Some of them might sound like this:

 Eventually, I learned that there is no such thing as perfection.
 It’s a matter of perception.
 What I thought were terrible failures or disastrous mistakes were, in hindsight, entirely acceptable.
 I simply set the bar too high.
 Trying to chase perfection only caused me unnecessary stress and, eventually, my performance became worse and worse as I lost motivation.
 For me, it all boiled down to a desire to be in control.
 The fact is, we are human, and can’t control everything.
 Nor should we try.
 Instead, why not go with the flow and enjoy the journey?

 When you begin life coach training, you’ll probably encounter methods and techniques you aren’t quite familiar with.
 And guess what?
 You won’t master them immediately.
 You’ll test and apply them to your own life, learning through trial and error.
-This is how you gain experience and how you get the most out of your life coach training.
+This is how you gain experience and how you get the most out of your coach training.

 Here are some things to keep in mind the next time you’re feeling defeated: